History of Lupita Nyong'o in Timeline

 In October 2017, Lupita Nyong'o appeared on the cover of UK's The Sunday Times Magazine.

-In October 2017, Lupita Nyong'o wrote an op-ed for The New York Times divulging that Harvey Weinstein had sexually harassed her in 2011.
-She expressed her commitment to work with female directors and male feminist directors.
+In October 2017, amidst the Harvey Weinstein scandal and the MeToo movement, Lupita Nyong'o wrote an op-ed for The New York Times detailing the sexual harassment she experienced from Harvey Weinstein in 2011.
+She also discussed her commitment to working with female and male feminist directors.

-In November 2017, Lupita Nyong'o appeared on the cover of Grazia UK magazine.
-She later expressed her disappointment with the cover on social media for altering her hair.
+In November 2017, Lupita Nyong'o appeared on the cover of Grazia UK magazine and later expressed her disappointment on social media about the alteration of her hair to fit European standards.

-In December 2017, Lupita Nyong'o landed her fourth Vogue cover in a row for the January 2018 issue, making her the first black actress to do so.
+In December 2017, Lupita Nyong'o landed her fourth Vogue cover in a row for the January 2018 issue, making her the first black actress to achieve this.

 2017: Father Became Governor